 It is the Company's policy and legal obligation to honor the copyrights of others.
-Employees, officers and directors may not reproduce, photocopy or transmit by fax any printed copyrighted work without permission of the author/publisher/owner.
-Reproducing any intellectual property without the permission of the author/publisher/owner jeopardizes its value and places the employee, officer or director and the Company in danger of infringement litigation.
+Employees, officers, and directors may not reproduce, photocopy, or electronically transmit any printed copyrighted work without permission of the author/publisher/ owner.
+Reproducing any intellectual property without the permission of the author/publisher/ owner jeopardizes its value and places the employee, officer or director and the Company in danger of infringement litigation.